 e.
 Draft proposals and agreements on matters arising from the decisions and recommendations of the General Assembly , the Executive Board, and the Advisory Board;

 f.
 Prepare the budget of the Association and, upon the approval of the Executive Board, submit it to the General Assembly;

 g.
 Serve as the depositary of the Association's documents and official records;

 h.
 Establish relations of cooperation, in accordance with decisions reached by the General Assembly and the Executive Board, with other regional and international electoral organizations or any other organizations which are concerned with electoral processes;

 i.
 Notify members of the dates of meetings of the General Assembly, the Executive Board and the Advisory Board, and of all events open to the membership; and

 j.
 Prepare minutes of the Executive Board and the General Assembly meetings.

 a.
-The budget of the Association shall be financed by contributions of the members, to be determined by the General Assembly; and funds solicited by the Secretariat, on behalf of and with the approval of the Executive Board, from external sources.
+The budget of the Association shall be financed by Membership fee of the members, to be determined by the General Assembly; and funds solicited by the Secretariat, on behalf of and with the approval of the Executive Board, from external sources.

 b.
 The Secretariat may accept, on behalf of the Association, any gifts contributions, or bequests to the Association, subject to the approval of the Executive Board.